GoogleCloudPlatform/DataflowTemplates/v2/pubsub-binary-to-bigtable/docs/PubSubAvroToBigtable/README.md

 NOTE: This requires [Cloud SDK](https://cloud.google.com/sdk/downloads) version 284.0.0 or higher.

-The Template should be build from the parent pom.xml (v2/).
+The Template should be build from the root pom.xml.

 This Template can also be launched directly from the Google Cloud Console.
 These steps are primarily for development purposes.